t-wilkinson/infinite-closet/backend/api/shipping/doc.md

 # Shipping
-Rentals need to be shipped somehow, this api handles api integration and similar functionality.
+Rentals need to be shipped somehow, this handles api integration and similar functionality.

 ## Context
 Handles shipping related services such as: